SERVICES

 Myopia, or near-sightedness, is when it is hard to see things far away without glasses.
 More and

 more children are getting near-sighted.
-Some children can be treated with glasses while others need extra treatment with eye drops, contact lenses and close monitoring.
+Some children can be treated with glasses while others may need extra treatment with eye drops, contact lenses and close monitoring.